laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Folklore/song-list/peace.md

 ## Quotes from artist

 <blockquote>
 ‘peace’ is actually more rooted in my personal life.
 [It comes after] carving out a human life within a public life, and how scary that can be when you do fall in love and you meet someone, especially if you’ve met someone who has a very grounded, normal way of living.
 I, oftentimes, in my anxieties, can control how I am as a person and how normal I act and rationalize things, but I cannot control if there are 20 photographers outside in the bushes and what they do and if they follow our car and if they interrupt our lives.
 I can’t control if there’s going to be a fake weird headline about us in the news tomorrow. […] I think that in knowing him and being in the relationship I am in now, I have definitely made decisions that have made my life feel more like a real life and less like just a storyline to be commented on in tabloids.
 Whether that’s deciding where to live, who to hang out with, when to not take a picture — the idea of privacy feels so strange to try to explain, but it’s really just trying to find bits of normalcy.
 That’s what that song “Peace” is talking about.
-Like, would it be enough if I could never fully achieve the normalcy that we both crave? - Taylor Swift
+Like, would it be enough if I could never fully achieve the normalcy that we both crave? <br /><b>- Taylor Swift</b>
 </blockquote>